President and Founder

 Operations Director and Senior Editor

 As senior editor and director of photography, Karl is responsible for production and post-production quality processes and technology management across the company.
-Karl’s wide-ranging knowledge and skills in computer graphics and image processing pared with his passion for cameras led him to video production after a decade-long career as an entrepreneur.
+Karl’s wide-ranging knowledge and skills in computer graphics and image processing paired with his passion for cameras led him to video production after a decade-long career as an entrepreneur.
 His boutique design firm, Pixelfab Studios, based in Charlotte, N.C., specialized in motion design and 3D rendering.
 Karl studied history, philosophy and religion at Appalachian State and proudly cheered on the Mountaineers in 2007 during the most thrilling collegiate upset of all time.
 You know the one.

 Editor and Camera Operator